HaiqalNajmi/HaiqalNajmi/README.md

 ### About me 🙋‍♂️
 Here are some ideas to get you started:

-- 🔭 I’m currently working on my **Final Year Project**.
+- 🔭 I’m currently working on my **Internship Final Year Project**.
-- 🌱 I’m currently learning <b> Java (Android Studio), Laravel, CodeIgniter and Flutter</b>
+- 🌱 I’m currently learning <b> Java (Android Studio), Laravel, CodeIgniter, Flutter and Shopify's Liquid</b>
 - 📫 How to reach me: Email me at <b>haiqalnajmi21@gmail.com</b>
 - 🖥️ My [Portfolio](http://najmi.lepak.xyz/)
 - 😄 Pronouns: Najmi
-- ⚡ Fun fact: I love history especially regarding ancient civilization.
+- ⚡ Fun fact: Did you know that the term "bug" to refer to a software or hardware issue originated from an actual insect?
+In 1947, while working on the Mark II computer at Harvard University, computer scientist Grace Hopper discovered a moth stuck in a relay and recorded it as the "first actual case of bug being found."
+Since then, the term "bug" has been widely used to describe any kind of problem or error in computer systems..
-- 💬 Reach me out if you have question
+- 💬 Reach me out if you have inquiries.
 <br>

 ## Who am I?